-The total time allowed for Process B to receive the call-clearing packet from Process A should be at least than the 180 second call clear failure threshold.
+The total time allowed for Process B to receive the call-clearing packet from Process A should be at least as great as the 180 second call clear failure threshold.

-3.9.2 Disengagement trial data reduction
+5.9.2 Disengagement trial data reduction

-Figure 13/X.138 shows the disengagement trial data reduction procedure.
-Each disengagement trial is classified as shown in Figure 14/X.138.
-Figure 15/X.138 shows the steps needed to calculate clear indication delay for successful call clearings.
+Figure 13 shows the disengagement trial data reduction procedure.
+Each disengagement trial is classified as shown in Figure 14.
+Figure 15 shows the steps needed to calculate clear indication delay for successful call clearings.
 The preliminary information derived in these two steps is used together with other trial results to determine if the service was available.
 If the service was available during this trial, cumulative call-clearing statistics may be updated.
 Cumulative counters can be kept for total call-clearing failures and total clear indication delay (during successful attempts).
 Estimates of call clear failure probability and clear indication delay can then be created by dividing these cumulative counters by a cumulative count of call clearing attempts.

-Figure 14/X.138 uses the record of packet level reference events (identified as events "A" and "B" in this figure) to determine if the call clearing was successful or unsuccessful.
+Figure 14 uses the record of packet level reference events (identified as events "A" and "B" in this figure) to determine if the call clearing was successful or unsuccessful.
 Event "B" is said to have occurred only if the clear indication (or clear request) packet was received at $B_j$ within the 180 second call clear failure threshold.
 Otherwise it is assumed not to have occurred and the clear attempt is classified as a failure.